MaxHass12/Head_First_C/Chapter_2/NOTES.md

 - The address of an array is .. just the array.
 Say `s` is an array variable ie address of the start of the array. `&s` means what the address of array - it is just `s`.

 - Array variables are not assignable.
 When we create a variable, machine allocates a distinct memory location to store it.
 If we create an array, computer will allocate space to store the array, but it wont allocate any memory to store the array variable.
 As array variables dont have allocated space, you can't point them at anything else.
+(Array variables have an immutable binding to the array)

 - An array variable contains the address of the array and the size of the array.
-If we assign an array to a pointer, the pointer does not know anything about the size of the array.
+If we assign an array to a new pointer, the pointer does not know anything about the size of the array.
 Usually happens when pass array variables as arguments to a function.
-In this case, the loss of information is called decay.
+In this case, the loss of information is called pointer decay.

 # 10. Why arrays really start at 0